chen-grace-p4/project02/README.md

   * connecting users(clients) to a server where they send messages to each other
   * server returns a "new message" to every client everytime a client sends something to the server so that the client end can see all the messages
   * not sure if server should display all the messages on the server itself
+  * "subserver" or channels also could be an entirely new server itself and clients will simply connect to multiple servers at once

+* Processes (Grace)
+  * maybe use fork to somehow create a subserver which acts like "channels" in Discord/Rocketchat
+   * users will be able to join channels with a command like "join channel=something"

 * Working with files (Kyle)
   * send files or images over the server so that other clients can access/see them

 * Finding information about files (Kyle)
   * display information about files such as size, file type, and a preview of files
+  * having a preview of a file will require the use of READ
+  * at some point there could be a way to change a file using write by a client and send the changed file back over the server

 * Signals (Grace)
   * shortcuts to copy and paste, to bold or italicize words

-* Layouting the GUI (Grace + Kyle)
+* Layouting the GUI (Kyle)
   *  something

 ## Timeline:
-* 1/14 - Have a basic terminal based messaging server made.
-Clients will be able to connect and messages they send will be displayed on the server.
+* 1/13 - Have a basic terminal based messaging server made.
+Clients will be able to connect and messages they send will be displayed both on their end and on the server.
+* 1/14 - Make it so user commands are recognized.
+For example, "message something" will send a regular message.
+* 1/15 - See if creating a subserver is possible so that users can join.
+Figure out if this can be accomplished with either making an entirely new server or somehow connecting servers with one another so that theres a "subserver".
+Add a user command of "create channel" to create a subserver